fquiers/SmoothRidePrivacyPolicy/README.md

 ## Contact information
 If you have any questions, suggestions or concerns about this Policy, please send your communication to the following email address: francis.quiers@gmail.com

+## Note
+Android is a trademark of Google LLC.